milesix/siesta/.gitlab/issue_templates/Bug.md

 you can find the version string printed at the top of any Siesta output.

-If you have access to the directories where Siesta was compiled, this information can also be found in file `SIESTA-version` (for recent versions of Siesta) or file `version.info` (for older versions of Siesta; in this case, if you obtained the source code using git,
+If you have access to the directories where Siesta was compiled, this information can also be found in file `SIESTA.version` (for recent versions of Siesta) or file `version.info` (for older versions of Siesta; in this case, if you obtained the source code using git,